ysard/ebusd_configuration_chaffoteaux_bridgenet/hardware_reversing/README.md

 Warnings:

-- On the image, an external 3.3V power supply is used for the ESP but the ground plane **must be common** to the 2 devices.
+- On the image, an external 3.3V power supply is used for the ESP but the ground plane **must be common** to both devices.
 - Such a connection will mute the thermostat; the TX pin of the ESP will have priority.
-- You cannot receive what you are sending on the line.
-To sniff out what the thermostat is sending you will need to put the RX pin of the ESP on the TX of the Atmega.
+- You cannot receive what you are sending on the line. **To sniff out what the thermostat is sending you will need to put the RX pin of the ESP on the TX of the Atmega**.

 ### eBUS circuit